Better practices for emails

 Use urgency (when appropriate and sparingly).

-Use a comma after the greeting in most salutations (Hello, Tom).
-But if the salutation is a simple “hi,” omit the comma (Hi Tom).
+In most salutations, use a comma after the greeting (Hello, Tom).
+If the salutation is just “hi,” don’t use a comma (Hi Tom).

 Don’t write a dash or hyphen after the person’s name.

-When dealing with our customers’ money or sensitive issues, addressing them by name reassures them that we know them, we stand behind them, and we’re here to help them.
+When we deal with our customers’ money or sensitive issues, addressing them by name reassures them that we know them, support them, and are here to help.

-When it’s a generic message about a feature, it’s OK not to use one.
+When it’s a generic message about a feature, it’s OK not to use their name.

 Use clear headlines that state the benefit for the customer.